kenavila11/spiralworks-examination/README.md

 ## Available Scripts

-Go to mvp/simple-web-page-builder, install all dependencies:
+Go to mvp/simple-web-page-builder, then install all the dependencies:

 ### `npm install`